 - Mix all ingredients together thoroughly and store up to a month in glass jar or tub with lid.
 Old eye cream jars work great.

 - To apply: Rub scrub into lips and exfoliate gently.
 Let it sit for a minute or two, then rinse off with warm water.
 Apply a generous slather of lip balm afterwards to rehydrate lips.
-Use 1-2 times weekly.
+Use 1 or 2 times weekly.

 - 1 tube of your favorite lip balm, mashed up